poole/poole/_posts/2018-10-08-self-arrow.md

 author: ragb
 ---

-This is a quick Scala tip on a somehow unknown feature of the Scala language, what I call _unconstrained self type annotations_.
+This is a quick Scala tip on a somehow unknown feature of the Scala language, what I call *self aliasing* or *unconstrained self type annotations*.
 One sees that in some libraries or even in the Scala standard library itself.
 It goes something like this:

 ```scala